dimakura/magti/README.md

 ## Additional resources

-Documentation on how this gem is working, can be found in `refs` subdirectory.
+Protocol description which is used by this gem, can be found in `refs` subdirectory.